Doctorate in criminal justice program guide

 All doctoral programs require a bachelor’s degree in criminal justice or a related field from a regionally accredited institution.
-A master’s degree is often also required but may be included as part of the doctoral program.
+A master’s degree in criminal justice or related field is often also required but may be included as part of the doctoral program.

 Some background in criminology, criminal justice, or sociology is preferred but is not essential.